 Tourism Pargas & Pargas Guide

-An ideal travel destination for nature lovers and those who prefer such water activities as sailing, diving, kayaking and fishing, Pargas also provides ample opportunities to enjoy golf, horse-riding, cycling, hiking and birdwatching, among others.
+Pargas is an ideal holiday destination for nature lovers and those who enjoy the numerous water activities available here, such as sailing, diving, kayaking and fishing.
+The region also provides ample opportunities to enjoy golf, horse-riding, cycling, hiking and birdwatching, among others.

 Pargas also has a plenty of sights worthy of investigation, and a rich cultural history that can explored in the many museums and old churches scattered through the islands.
 For example, visitors to Art Bank Gallery in Pargas will discover the Salvador Dalí Private Exhibition, which presents stunning Dali sculptures, furniture, paintings and other pieces of Dalí.

 Accommodation options in the archipelago town of Pargas are as a varied as they are many.
 Whether you want to stay in a luxurious hotel or spa, a cosy Bed & Breakfast or Pension, get close to nature while camping, or enjoy the privacy of a traditional Finnish cottage or seaside villa, Pargas has the perfect fit.
 The boating community is particularly well tended to, with a choice of over twenty guest harbours in the archipelago to pick from.

 Pargas (Parainen) holds the distinction of being the only town in Finland that is totally surrounded by water, and is famous for its lime works and ginger biscuits!
 A popular tourist destination, it has services all the year round, with excellent hotels, holiday villages, a holiday island, and numerous cottages available.
 The guest harbour is located in the centre of the town and has its own mini-golf course.